How Much Money Does The Masters Make For Augusta National and CBS?

 The Masters coverage is famous for its limited commercial interruptions.
 Golf Digest reported that executives from CBS, ESPN, and the club add up the cost of televising the event after each tournament and bill the handful of exclusive sponsors accordingly.

 According to Huddle Up, however, the ANGC does pull in around $25 million from international broadcast rights.
-That’s an important number, too, because the same story, based on extrapolations of the 2015 Golf Digest report, estimates that Augusta National’s tournament profit in a normal year is around $30 million.
+That’s an important number, too, because the same story, based on extrapolations of the 2015 Golf Digest report, estimated that Augusta National’s tournament profit in a normal year is around $30 million.

 How much money does the tournament generate?